HermesYHg/SumBot-2025/README.md

 # SumBot-2025
-This is the Sumobot Git Repo
+This is the Sumobot GitHub Repo

+Members:
+Amanda Wu?
+Hermes Yang
+Yunji Zhang